usgs/wdfn-blog/content/checkstatus.md

 draft: True
 type: post
 title: Check Status User Group
+categories:
-categories: water-information
+- water-information
 tags:
   - water-data-for-the-nation
   - public-communication
-image: static/plotFlowConc/unnamed-chunk-4-1.png
+image: static/user_wdfn/Check Status Blog.gif
-description: USGS Water Data products have many users.
-This post breaks down a user who wants to quickly check the status of water data.
+description: USGS Water Data for the Nation products have many users.
+Check Status users want to quickly check the status of water data, and in order to do this, they have specific needs.
+Read more to learn how we're
 keywords:
   - User research
   - User design